Best Canadian Cities To Treasure The Beautiful Winter Season

 My only trip to Ottawa was in late October, but I’ve always wanted to go back in the winter.
 The main reason is to skate (or attempt to) on the Rideau Canal Skateway, a 7.8 kilometer long outdoor skating rink, making it the largest outdoor rink in the world.
 The canal was built for military purposes in the event that the United States invaded, in which case there was a lifeline between Montreal (the then capital of Canada) and Kingston (the then headquarters of the British military).

 You can also go to Winterlude and take part in fire and ice sculpting (or just watch somebody else do it!) or visit the Snowflake Kingdom – the biggest snow playground on the continent!
 You can also go downhill and cross country skiing in Canada’s capital, if you didn’t get enough of that in Banff.
+And you cannot miss skating on the Rideau Canal when it freezes over: one of the most Canadian winter activities you can imagine.

 Tip: people flock to Ottawa for the fun, so book your hotel as soon as you know you’ll be visiting.